Src65/Nitrate-model/README.md

 Modeling nitrate load from a tidally influenced watershed

 Overview
 This project involves modeling nitrate load from a tidally influenced watershed.
-Specifically, it estimates the annual nitrate load for the Moro Cojo Slough in Moss Landing, CA. The data was autonomously monitored using a station equipped with a SonTek ADCP and a Sea-Bird SUNA nitrate sensor collecting data every 20min.
-Additionally, tide data was obtained from NOAA station 9413450.
+Specifically, it estimates the annual nitrate load for the Moro Cojo Slough in Moss Landing, CA. The dishcharge and nitrate data were autonomously gathered by a station equipped with a SonTek ADCP and a Sea-Bird SUNA nitrate sensor.
+Due to occasional station downtime, the model also incorporates tide data from NOAA station 9413450 to estimate watershed discharge and fill the data gaps.

 Project Details
 Watershed: Moro Cojo Slough, Moss Landing, CA